Langfang: Development Zone

 The Langfang Export Processing Zone (Langfang EPZ) was established by the State Council in 2005.
+Langfang Export Processing Zone is a special enclosed area approved by the State Council and supervised by customs.
+In accordance with the instructions of the State Council leadership to optimize stock, control increment, standardize management, and improve level, the current "grazing style" for processing trade has been changed to a "captive style" centralized management.
+Currently, export processing zones have become an important carrier for regulating processing trade management and promoting the transformation and upgrading of processing trade in China.
 It has a planned area of 0.5 km2 and commenced operation in October 2008.
 It is the only state-level development zone in Langfang.
 Langfang EPZ is located in the Langfang Economic and Technical Development Zone (Langfang ETDZ), which is a province-level development zone.
 It is 38 km from Beijing's third ring-road, and 50 km from down-town Tianjin.
 It is 60 km from Beijing Capital International Airport, and 70 km from Tianjin Binhai International Airport, airports which are China's first and twelfth largest airports in terms of cargo transport, respectively.
 The nation's fourth largest seaport, Tianjin Port, is 105 km from Langfang EPZ.